nitsanavni/katas/reqs-shuffle/README.md

 Practice changing requirements.

+**Note:** this meta-kata is in an experimental / RFC stage.

+# Context

+It helps being familiar with the original kata before doing the shuffle.

 # Description

 Given a bank of potential requirement segments, randomly sample a new requirement in a repeating cadence to be added to the requirements document.